HAVE QUESTIONS ABOUT YOUR DISABILITY CLAIM? REACH OUT TODAY

 Fewer than half of all U.S. employers offer long-term disability insurance policies, and among those, some will pay partially or fully for the coverage—but most will shift the payment burden to the employee.
 Employees who are not offered employment-based policies can purchase them on the open market.

-Many of the most prominent disability insurers who provide both types of policies include Hartford, Unum, MetLife, Cigna, and Lincoln National.
+Many of the most prominent disability insurers who provide both types of policies include Hartford, Unum, MetLife, New York Life, and Lincoln National.
 There are differences, however, between employer-sponsored and private policies when it comes to the claims and appeals process, as well as tax implications.

 If you need help with filing a disability insurance claim in Virginia, contact me at Victor Peña Law PLLC.
 My firm handles cases in any city in the U.S.